vivek656/kotlin-json-dsl/README.md

 # kotlin-json-dsl
-koltin dsl for simple json operations
+koltin dsl for json operations

 This library provided DSL to create Json objects.